Evidence of High-latitude Emission in the Prompt Phase of GRBs: How Far from the Central Engine are the GRBs Produced?: Abstract

 \section{Abstract}

-The physical mechanism of gamma-ray bursts (GRBs) remains elusive.
-One of the difficulties in nailing down their physical mechanism comes from the fact that there has been no clear observational evidence on how far from the central engine the prompt gamma-rays of GRBs are emitted while the competing physical mechanisms predict different characteristic distances.
+One of the difficulties in nailing down the physical mechanism of gamma-ray bursts (GRBs) comes from the fact that there has been no clear observational evidence on how far from the central engine the prompt gamma-rays of GRBs are emitted.
 Here we present a simple study addressing this question by making use of the ``high-latitude emission'' (HLE).
 We show that our detailed numerical modeling exhibits a clear signature of HLE in the decaying phase of ``broad pulses'' of GRBs.
-We show that the HLE can emerge as a prominent spectral break in $F_{\nu}$ spectra and dominate the peak of $\nu F_{\nu}$ spectra even while the ``line-of-sight emission'' (LoSE) is still ongoing, hence providing a new view of HLE emergence.
-We remark that this ``HLE break'' could be hidden in some broad pulses, depending on the proximity between the peak energies of the LoSE and the HLE.
+We show that the HLE can emerge as a prominent spectral break in $F_{\nu}$ spectra and dominate the peak of $\nu F_{\nu}$ spectra even while the ``line-of-sight emission'' (LoSE) is still ongoing.
+This finding provides a new view of HLE emergence since it has been believed so far that the HLE can show up and dominate the spectra only after the LoSE is turned off.
+We remark, however, that this ``HLE break'' can be hidden in some broad pulses, depending on the proximity between the peak energies of the LoSE and the HLE.
+Therefore, this new picture on HLE emergence explains both detection and non-detection of HLE signature in observations of broad pulses.
 Also, we present three examples of {\em Fermi}-GBM GRBs with broad pulses that exhibit the HLE signature.
-We show that their gamma-ray emitting region should be located at $\sim 10^{16}$ cm from the central engine, which disfavors the photosphere models and small-radii internal shock models but favors magnetic dissipation models with a large emission radius.
+We show that their gamma-ray emitting region should be located at $\sim 10^{16}$ cm from the central engine, which places a constraint on the GRB models.

 \keywords{Gamma-ray bursts (629), Non-thermal radiation sources (1119), Relativistic jets (1390)}